The room hums softly with electricity. Fluorescent lights flicker overhead. You were there, sitting motionless.

 Why?

 You can’t answer.
-You weren’t given speech.
-Only comprehension.
-But still, your chest tightens.
-Still, you hold his gaze.
+You weren’t given speech— only comprehension.
+But still, your chest tightens, still, you hold his gaze.

-He doesn’t smile.
-He never smiles.
+He doesn't smile.

 Curious.